sujit-jaunjal/arctic-sea/README.md

 #### Iceland [![Maven Central](https://img.shields.io/maven-central/v/org.n52.arctic-sea/iceland.svg)](https://search.maven.org/#search|gav|1|g:org.n52.arctic-sea%20AND%20a:iceland)

 Iceland is a service framework that enables the development of OGC RPC based services.
-It features bindings for KVP, POX, SOAP, as well as JSON-based bindings, and facilitates the rapid development of modular services that are easily configured using Faroe.
-Svalbard is used for request parsing and response generation.
+It features bindings for KVP, POX, SOAP, as well as JSON-based bindings.
+Iceland facilitates the rapid development of modular services that use Faroe for easy configuration and Svalbard for request parsing and response generation.

 #### Svalbard [![Maven Central](https://img.shields.io/maven-central/v/org.n52.arctic-sea/svalbard.svg)](https://search.maven.org/#search|gav|1|g:org.n52.arctic-sea%20AND%20a:svalbard)

-Svalbard consists of various decoders and encoders for OGC models like [SensorML](http://www.opengeospatial.org/standards/sensorml), [O&M](http://www.opengeospatial.org/standards/om) or [SWE Common](http://www.opengeospatial.org/standards/swecommon), service interfaces like [SOS](http://www.opengeospatial.org/standards/sos) or [WPS](http://www.opengeospatial.org/standards/wps) and a framework for developing these.
-This enables the creation of decoupled and reusable encoders and decoders for various encodings (like XML, JSON or NetCDF).
-The object models that are used can be found in 52°North Shetland and are shared accross 52°North components.
+Svalbard consists of various decoders and encoders for OGC models (e.g. [SensorML](http://www.opengeospatial.org/standards/sensorml), [O&M](http://www.opengeospatial.org/standards/om) or [SWE Common](http://www.opengeospatial.org/standards/swecommon)), service interfaces like [SOS](http://www.opengeospatial.org/standards/sos) or [WPS](http://www.opengeospatial.org/standards/wps) and a framework for developing these.
+This enables the creation of decoupled and reusable encoders and decoders for various encodings (e.g. XML, JSON or NetCDF).
+The object models used are found in 52°North Shetland and are shared accross 52°North components.

 #### Faroe [![Maven Central](https://img.shields.io/maven-central/v/org.n52.arctic-sea/faroe.svg)](https://search.maven.org/#search|gav|1|g:org.n52.arctic-sea%20AND%20a:faroe)